Planning for VELOS Guide Source |

 Configuring Network Time Protocol is highly recommended, so that the VELOS systems clock is synchronized and accurate.
 In addition to configuring NTP time sources, you can set the local timezone for this chassis location.

-It’s also a good idea to have the VELOS system controllers send logs to an external syslog server.
-This can be configured in the System Settings > Log Settings screen.
-Here, you can configure remote servers, the logging facility, and severity levels.
 You can also configure logging subsystem levels individually.
 The remote logging severity level will override the component logging levels if they are configured higher, but only for logs sent remotely.
 Local logging levels will always follow the component levels that are configured here.

-Configure System Settings From the API¶
+Configure System Settings From the API

-If you would prefer to automate the setup of the VELOS chassis, there are F5OS-C API calls for all of the examples above.
-VELOS supports token based authentication for the F5OS API’s.
-You can send a standard API call with user/password based authentication (basic auth), and then store the token for subsequent API calls.
+You can send a standard API call with user/password-based authentication (basic auth), and then store the token for subsequent API calls.
 The X-Auth-Token has a lifetime of fifteen minutes and can be renewed a maximum of five times before you need to authenticate again using basic auth.
 The renewal period begins at the ten-minute point, where the API will start sending a new X-Auth-Token in the response for the next five minutes.
 If your API calls fail to start using the new token by the 15-minute point, API calls will start returning 401 Not Authorized.
 All the API examples in this guide were generated using the Postman utility.
-Below is an example of using password based authentication to the system controller floating IP address.
-Be sure to go to the Auth tab and set the Type* to Basic Auth, and enter the username and password to log into your system controller.
+Below is an example of using password-based authentication to the system controller floating IP address.
+Be sure to go to the Auth tab and set the Type* to Basic Auth and enter the username and password to log into your system controller.

 To capture the token and save it for use in subsequent API calls, go to the Test option in the API call and enter the following: